Minimal-Alexi/ProjectWB/Readme.md

 ## 1.3 Setup

 If you want to test and to use the backend of the application, make sure to use the .env.template file to create a file called ".env" of the same type.
 Adjust the values accordingly.
+In the frontend, you can modify the serverProxy file to send the information to a different api server.

 Make sure to run <code>npm install</code> in all the apropiate folders.